-What we love about hair trends is that you can take a vintage hairstyle and give it a modern spin.
-The shag haircut has been a favorite during the ’70s, and today, it’s still one of the most coveted wavy hairstyles for women with short or medium-to-long hair.
+The shag haircut was a favorite during the ’70s, and it’s back today.
+This style is still one of the most coveted wavy hairstyles for women with short or medium-to-long hair.
+What we love about this vintage hairstyle is that you can easily give it a modern spin.
 You don’t really have to cut your hair into a shag to get the look, you can try the style out on a layered lob haircut.

-This wavy hairstyle is extremely easy, works well on all face shapes, and the styling technique is equivalent to the curly gals wash and go hairstyle—wash, add some product, dry and go!
+This wavy hairstyle works well on all face shapes and the styling technique is equivalent to the curly gals’ wash and go hairstyle—wash, add some product, dry, and go!
 These days, the perfect short shag hairstyles have the right amount of volume, lots of movement, and a nicely defined wave.
-Curious to know how you can nail the look?
-Learn more about the hairstyle below and check out our easy shag haircut tutorial!

-Short, shaggy hairstyles got its name due to it’s relaxed and shaggy appearance.
-They reached the height of their popularity during the swinging ’60s and cool ’70s.
-This look can be easily identified by its signature short or medium length, long fringe, choppy layers and rock ‘n’roll vibe like the below shag haircut examples.
+Short, shaggy hairstyles got their name due to it’s relaxed, layered, textured appearance.
+They reached the height of their popularity during the ’60s and ’70s.
+This look can be easily identified by its signature short to medium length, long fringe, and choppy layers.
+Basically, an overall rock ‘n roll vibe.

 Step 1: Use a texturizing agent.